JKomoroski/HugoBlogSource/content/blog/markdown-setup.md

 If you don't know what Hugo is, I suggest you [check it out](https://gohugo.io).
 At its core a static site generator that takes markdown files and compiles them into static html files, but it does so much more.
 Packaged with the file compiler is a webserver that uses websockets to support a live reload feature.
 What this means in practice is that if you have a text editor that has an auto save feature, you can simply start up the server and start writing a post and watch it reload in a broswer window.

 My text editor of choice is [Neovim](https://neovim.io/), which is a refactor of Vim.
 I like the ideas behind the project and have yet to come across any downsides of it compared to Vim.
-In order to enable autosave started in the editor, I open a new file and while I'm in command mode enter:
+In order to enable autosave in the editor, I open a new file and enter the following while in command mode:

 ```autocmd TextChanged,TextChangedI <buffer> silent write```